tailscale/terms-and-conditions/privacy-policy/index.md

     information about you with third parties whenever you consent to or direct such disclosure.

-## 6. RETENTION OF YOUR INFORMATION {id="retention-of-your-information"}
+## 7. RETENTION OF YOUR INFORMATION {id="retention-of-your-information"}

 We keep your information for no longer than necessary for the purposes for which it is processed.
 The length of time for which we retain information depends on the purposes for which we collected and use it and/or as required to comply with applicable laws.

-## 7. YOUR RIGHTS AND YOUR CHOICES {id="your-rights-and-your-choices"}
+## 8. YOUR RIGHTS AND YOUR CHOICES {id="your-rights-and-your-choices"}

 You have certain rights with respect to your information as further described in this section.

 ### YOUR LEGAL RIGHTS

-If you would like further information in relation to your legal rights under applicable law or would like to exercise any of them, please contact us using the information in the "Contact Us" section below at any time.
-Your local laws (e.g., if you are a citizen or resident of the European Economic Area or California) may permit you to request that we:
+If you would like further information in relation to your legal rights under applicable law or would like to exercise any of them, please contact us using the information in the “Contact Us” section below at any time.
+Your local laws (e.g., if you are a citizen or resident of the European Economic Area or a U.S. state that has a data privacy law offering consumer rights such as California, Colorado, Connecticut, Delaware, Oregon, Texas, Virginia, etc.) may permit you to request that we:

--   provide access to and/or a copy of certain information we hold about you
+-   provide access to and/or a copy of certain information we hold about you (which, if you are in Minnesota or Oregon, includes your right to request the specific third parties to which we have disclosed your information)

 -   update information which is out of date or incorrect

 -   delete certain information that we are holding about you

--   restrict the way that we process and disclose certain of your information
+-   restrict the way that we process and disclose your information

 -   revoke your consent for the processing of your information